Rafels/Assignment-1/Assignment1_s929574.markdown

 1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20
 ```
 ## Exercise 6
+***Write a C++ function which takes a single integer parameter, and returns the boolean "True" if the given number is even and "False" otherwise***

+This program uses a function to check if the value is even, in order to use functions i C++ the function must be initialized at the start.
+At the start the user is promptet to input a postive integer value, the value is then used in the function "evenOrUneven" and returns the value to the bool "even".
+The funtion works by using an if-else-statement that checks it the number with modulo 2 is equal to zero.
+The function then returns a boolean value, 1 if the number is even or 0 if the value is uneven.

+After the funtion has run the program runs "even" through an if-else-statement and prints out the result accordingly.

 ### The Code
 ```c++